javiexin/multiselpf/README.md

-# multiselpf
+# advancedpf
+Advanced Profile Fields Pack

-Multi Selection Profile Field type
+Adds several new Profile Field types:
+* Multiple Selection
+* Upload Image
+* DropDown Image

-Adds the option to have Multi Selection profile fields
+Adds the possibility to have Profile Fields that do not display in the existing loops, only individually

-This is a port of the 3.0 mod found here: https://www.phpbb.com/customise/db/mod/mspf/
+This includes a port of the 3.0 mod found here: https://www.phpbb.com/customise/db/mod/mspf/ for Multiple Selection profile fields

 <b>Please note:</b>
 This GitHub repository is just for sharing purposes. <b style="color:red;">DO NOT install this extension from here.</b>